MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Create_and_configure_host_pools_and_session_hosts_AADDS.md

 After completing this lab, you will be able to:

-- Configure an Azure Windows Virtual Desktop environment in an Azure AD DS domain.
+- Configure an Azure Virtual Desktop environment in an Azure AD DS domain.
-- Validate Azure Windows Virtual Desktop environment in an Azure AD DS domain.
+- Validate Azure Virtual Desktop environment in an Azure AD DS domain.

 ## Lab files